Best available price, and I make it worth more.

 Onboard credit, where applicable

-Any onboard credit applicable to your booking — from current Explora promotions and any Fora group allocation that applies — gets sourced and applied to your reservation at booking, not charged separately.
+Any onboard credit applicable to your booking.
+From current Explora promotions and any Fora group allocation that applies.
+I confirm the exact amount on your written quote before you commit, then it is applied to your reservation at booking, not charged separately.

 - 02